mikolmogorov/Ragout/docs/USAGE.md

 depend of the given phylogenetic tree and can be biased if the tree is incorrect.

-If the phylogeny is unknown, you still can run Ragout assuming the star phylogeny and specifying the evolutionary distance between target and references (which is easier to recover).
+If the phylogeny is unknown or ambiguous, you are still able run Ragout assuming the "star" phylogeny and specifying the evolutionary distance between target and references (which is easier to find out):

-    TREE = (target, ref1:0.1, ref2:0.05, ref3:0.003)
+    TREE = (target,ref1:0.1,ref2:0.05,ref3:0.003);

 Experimental support of Progressive Cactus